 Heart of the class

 Rothkopf was 85 when cardiologist Bruce Silverberg, MD, with LVPG Cardiology, recommended surgery.
-During a single procedure, cardiothoracic surgeon Raymond Singer, MD, with LVPG Cardiac and Thoracic Surgery, replaced her aortic valve, performed two bypasses and implanted a pacemaker to regulate her heartbeat.
+During a single procedure, Rothkopf’s aortic valve was replaced, two bypasses were performed, and a pacemaker was implanted to regulate her heartbeat.

 But treatment didn’t end there.
 Silverberg attributes Rothkopf’s continued good health to her steadfast participation in LVHN’s cardiac rehab and fitness programs, which offer patients ongoing support after treatment.